 ● Having to pay hefty fines and court fees

-● Being subjected to a lifetime of electronic monitoring
+● Being subjected to Michigan lifetime electronic monitoring

 ● Having to register as a sex offender in the federal sex offender registry